 Original publication date: January 30, 2019

 There is an ongoing outbreak of extensively-drug resistant (XDR) typhoid fever in Pakistan that does not respond to most antibiotics.
 Cases were first reported in Hyderabad and the city of Karachi, but the outbreak has now spread to other parts of the country.
-Canada and several other countries have reported cases of XDR typhoid fever were reported in travellers coming from Pakistan to the United States and the United Kingdom.
+Canada and several other countries have reported cases of XDR typhoid fever in travellers returning from Pakistan.

 Typhoid fever is an illness that is caused by a type of Salmonella bacteria called Salmonella typhi.
 Extensively drug-resistant typhoid is resistant to at least five different antibiotic classes.